"How to put together a CV"

 The individual’s full name and title should be stated.
 Women should include their maiden name if applicable.

-- Address - A complete home and work mailing address should be listed to include telephone, facsimile numbers, and an electronic address.
-Beeper numbers are also convenient if the individual knows she/he is difficult to reach.
+- Address - A complete home and work mailing address should be listed to include telephone and email address.

 Include undergraduate, graduate and postgraduate training with dates and institutions.
 State whether you served as a Chief Resident.
 Include honors and awards here or in a dedicated section.

 Military Service, if applicable

 List positions held, ranks attained, promotion dates, and military awards.